Dayton, OH to Lafayette, LA Movers (NEW 2026 Costs)

 - Lafayette's population is about 12% less than Dayton.

-- Lafayette's public transportation has a score of 3 out of 10 versus Dayton's lower score of 6.
+- Lafayette's public transportation score of 3 out of 10 is lower than Dayton's score of 6.

 - Lafayette is less walkable than Dayton with a score of 42 out of 100 vs Dayton's 45 out of 100.

-- Both Lafayette and Dayton have the same bike-friendliness score of 47 out of 100, meaning Lafayette is about as safe for cyclists as Dayton.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Lafayette and Dayton have similar bike-friendliness scores (47 vs 47), meaning Lafayette is about as safe for cyclists as Dayton.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Lafayette's crime rate is higher than Dayton with a score of 45.75 compared to Dayton's 4.0.
 This means that Lafayette neighborhoods are safer than 45.75% of all U.S. neighborhoods, and Dayton neighborhoods are safer than 4.0%.